-The Pacific North West Art History Initiative (PNWAHI) is based in the History in Art Department at the University of Victoria in Victoria, British Columbia.
+The Pacific North West Art History Initiative is based in the Art History & Visual Studies Department at the University of Victoria in Victoria, British Columbia.

-Founded by Carolyn Butler Palmer, University of Victoria’s Williams Legacy Chair in Modern and Contemporary Art of the Pacific Northwest, with the initial goal of activating and documenting works of art in the University of Victoria Michael Williams Oral History Collection through the collection and documentation of oral histories in the collection.
+Founded by Carolyn Butler Palmer, University of Victoria’s Williams Legacy Chair in Modern and Contemporary Art of the Pacific Northwest, with the initial goal of activating and documenting works of art in the University of Victoria Michael Williams Collection through the collection and documentation of oral histories.
 The mission will expand to include oral histories and documents about artists in the Pacific Northwest region from the twentieth century to the present.
-The goal of this initiative is to create connections between artwork, artists, communities, and scholars.
+The goal of this initiative is to create connections between artworks, artists, communities, and scholars.

 About the Pacific North West Artists Database: